FrancesCoronel/personal-website-v3/_posts/2015-02-01-adding-awesome-websites-to-your-chrome-app-launcher.md

 >
 > > ![](https://fvcproductions.files.wordpress.com/2015/02/extensions.png)
 >
-> And once it shows up in your extensions, it’ll also show up in the
+> And once it shows up in your extensions, it'll also show up in the
 > `Chrome App Launcher`.
 >
 > > ![](https://fvcproductions.files.wordpress.com/2015/02/complete-e1422839649943.png)
 >
-> That’s it.
+> That's it.
 Congratulations! 😊

 ------------------------------------------------------------------------